'Jacked' to be playing, Bennington girls put early nerves away and pull away from Wahoo

 "The nerves were high and the excitement was high.
 We told them the sooner you can settle those in and get down to just playing, the better we’ll be."

 It took about five minutes of game action for the Badgers to ease into things.
-They trailed 13-4 before closing the opening quarter on a 12-2 run.
-They proceeded to finish with a 45-21 run.
+They trailed 13-4 before closing the opening quarter on an 11-3 run.
+They proceeded to finish on a 46-20 run.
 Wahoo closed to within 32-28 before Bennington got hot from the field.

 "I thought our conditioning was good, which I was a little worried coming in," O’Connor said, noting the lack of jamboree games to work out the early kinks.
 "I was just hesitant to see how we were going to play because you can condition all you want, but it’s different live against another opponent."